googleapis/google-api-nodejs-client/README.md

 * Ask your development related questions on [![Ask a question on Stackoverflow][overflowimg]][stackoverflow]
 * If you've found an bug/issue, please [file it on GitHub][bugs].

+### Working with Google Cloud APIs?

+If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using [`gcloud`][gcloud], a Node idiomatic client for Google Cloud services.

 ## Installation

 This library is distributed on `npm`.
 In order to add it as a dependency,